Matias6565/Matias6565/README.md

 ## Oi!
 Bem vindo de volta -- Hi!
 Welcome back

 - 👋 I’m @Matias6565
 - 🎒 I’m currently a Ph.D.
-Student at UFBA - Brazil 🇧🇷
+Candidate at UFBA - Brazil 🇧🇷
 - 😁 I’m currently researching in some computer fields like computer networks, network simulations, and machine learning.
 <!---
 Matias6565/Matias6565 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.